Joe Maller.com

 $ cd src

-Grab the most current source tarballs from the Git site.
-At the time this post was last updated, the most recent version was v1.7.6:
+Grab the most recent source tarball from Github.
+When this post was updated, the current Git release was version 1.7.10.1:

 Untar the archive and cd into the new directory: